lumo-tech/lumo/README.md

 ## :small_orange_diamond: Building from Scratch

-If you want to start a new deep learning experiment from scratch, you can use Lumo to accelerate your code development.
+If you want to start a new deep learning experiment from scratch, you can use `lumo` to accelerate your code development.
-Below are examples of Lumo training at different scales:
+Below are examples of `lumo` training at different scales:

 one-fine training: